icopy-site/awesome-cn/docs/awesome/awesome-postgres.md

 ### High-Availability
+* [autobase](https://github.com/vitabaks/autobase) - Autobase for PostgreSQL® is an open-source DBaaS that automates the deployment and management of highly available PostgreSQL clusters.
 * [BDR](https://github.com/2ndQuadrant/bdr) - BiDirectional Replication - a multimaster replication system for PostgreSQL
 * [Patroni](https://github.com/zalando/patroni) - Template for PostgreSQL HA with ZooKeeper or etcd.
 * [Stolon](https://github.com/sorintlab/stolon) - PostgreSQL HA based on Consul or etcd, with Kubernetes integration.